 For decades every defender with any remote ability on the ball has earned comparisons to Beckenbauer, but none have matched the graceful brilliance with which the man nicknamed Der Kaiser strode forward with the ball and initiated attacks during the 1960s and ’70s.
 The scorer of an impressive five goals in World Cups, Beckenbauer finally lifted the trophy as captain in 1974 after suffering painful defeat in the 1966 final.

 5. Zinedine Zidane, France

 Scored two goals with his head to lead France to victory in the 1998 World Cup final, but it was with his feet that Zidane brilliantly cut teams to shreds.
-With an ability to constantly keep opponents at bay when they thought the ball was theirs that was almost unparalleled, Zidane almost single-handedly inspired France to the World cup final in 2006, four years after he scored one of the all-time great goals in a European Cup final to win the trophy with Real Madrid.
+He was a maestro with the ball, weaving passes with perfect weight to his teammates.
+A clutch performer, Zidane almost single-handedly inspired France to the World cup final in 2006.
+It came four years after he scored one of the all-time great goals in a European Cup final to win the trophy with Real Madrid.

 4. Johan Cruyff, Netherlands

 The most recognizable member of the great Dutch team of the 1970s that revolutionized the game with their Total Football, Cruyff was the total footballer.
 While nominally a center-forward, the Amsterdam-native was ahead of his time in dropping deep to the befuddlement of his opponents.
 Sadly, fell agonizingly short of winning the World Cup, but won three straight European Cups with Ajax.

 Maradona played in an era when defenders were allowed to get away with brutalizing their more skilled opponents, and yet he was still majestic.
 A hero for leading Italian club Napoli to their first and still only two Serie A titles, his greatest achievement came when he inspired Argentina to World Cup success in 1986, scoring mesmeric goals in both the quarterfinals and semifinals.